 Some DIY gift ideas for the Christmas season include:

-Use a Christmas Savings Plan to Stay Out of Debt
+Use a Christmas savings plan to stay out of debt

 Building a Christmas savings plan requires a cash surplus in your monthly budget.
 This means you may need to trim your expenses or take on a side hustle.
 But enjoying a debt-free Christmas will make that extra sacrifice well worth it.

-1To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
+†To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
 Annual fees range from $0 - $300.